Top ten tips

 4. Learn about funding

-Make sure you know how much funding is available in the academic year your son or daughter wishes to start university.
-As well as government grants and loans, you may be eligible for a university bursary.
-Check our Fees and Finance section for more information.
+As well as government funding, students may be eligible for a university scholarship or bursary.
+Check our Fees and Finance section for more information about financial support.

-Encourage your child or dependant to build on their existing skills and experience.
-These will form the basis of their UCAS application and show Admissions Tutors that they have the attributes necessary to succeed at university.
-Remember that voluntary work also forms part of the essential entry criteria for courses such as Medicine, Dentistry and Veterinary Science.
+In their UCAS application students will need to prove that they have an active interest in the subject they are applying to, and they have the attributes necessary to succeed at university.
+This can be gained from doing extracurricular reading, work experience, visiting relevant places etc. Do you have any contacts?
+Remember that work experience forms part of the essential entry criteria for courses such as Medicine, Dentistry and Veterinary Science.